-(1:1 support, Specialist Practitioner Support)
+(Accelerated Reading, FFT Reading & Writing, Specialist Practitioner Support)

 • Learning Passports provide individual support and provision for children with a specific learning need.
 Each child has their own individual provision map ensuring the opportunity to work on their own targets to support progress and attainment.
-Parents are provided with the opportunity to meet with their teacher and/or the SENCo to discuss concerns, worries, interventions and Learning Passports.
+Parents are provided with the opportunity to meet with the SENCo every term, at Parents Evening, to discuss concerns, worries, interventions and Learning Passports.